Critter Control for Austin Area Homeowners and Businesses

 YardDoc is the Austin area expert in nuisance animal solutions.
 We work with you to actively keep raccoons, skunk, armadillos, possum, and squirrel in the wild.
 Our critter removal methods are eco-friendly and integrated with organic pest control services.

-We can help with your other pest control needs, for ants, asian beetles, cockroaches, termites (drywood and subterranean), scorpions, bed bugs, and millipedes.
+We can help with your other pest control needs, for ants, asian beetles, cockroaches, termites (drywood and subterranean), scorpions, bed bugs, spiders, wasps, and millipedes.
 We set mosquito traps, and help keep rodents at bay.

 Contact us and a member of our friendly team will provide you with a quote for critter control and wildlife removal at your home or business.